Definition of terms:

 Vendor must only work with content within the wp-content folder.
 Changing any WordPress core, themes, or plugins invalidates the integrity of the migration effort.

 The CAWeb Team will provide to the customer / vendor a separate WordPress instance preloaded with CAWeb approved State Template theme and CAWeb approved plugins.
 The customer / vendor can migrate content into this instance and build the website within the same WordPress instance.
+The site created by the vendor must be a subdomain site and not the root site.
+The one exception to this is when a new Subdirectory instances is provided for a new root site.

 Other than “news and announcement” type of content, most content will be migrated over as WordPress Pages.
 News and announcement type of content comes over as WordPress posts.